marcduiker/azure-functions-university/lessons/table.md

 8. Ensure that the storage emulator is started.
 Then build & run the `AzureFunctions.Table` Function App.

-    > 📝 **Tip** - When you see an error like this: `Microsoft.Azure.Storage.Common: No connection could be made because the target machine actively refused it.` that means that the Storage Emulator has not been started successfully and no connection can be made to it.
-Check the app settings in the local.settings.json and (re)start the emulated storage.

 9. Do a POST request with an array of players to the function endpoint:

       ```http